John Lindsay, 20th Earl of Crawford: Biography

 In 1732 Crawford was elected a Fellow of the Royal Society.
 In 1734 he was Grand Master of the Premier Grand Lodge of England.

 Family

-Crawford married Lady Jean Murray, daughter of Lieutenant-General Sir James Murray, 2nd Duke of Atholl, in 1747, but she died only nine months after their marriage.
+Crawford married Lady Jean Murray, daughter of James Murray, 2nd Duke of Atholl, in 1747, but she died only nine months after their marriage.
+The widowed Crawford shared his London home, 35 Upper Brook Street, with his mother-in-law, the Duchess of Atholl.

 He died on 26 December 1749, from a leg wound received at the Battle of Krotzka in 1739.
 He was the last member of the Lindsay family to be buried in the mausoleum in the cemetery at Ceres, Fife, Scotland.

-He was half brother (through a common mother, Lady Emelia Stuart, Countess of Crawford) to the law lord Alexander Fraser, Lord Strichen.
+He was half brother (through a common mother, Lady Emelia Stuart, Countess of Crawford) to the judge Alexander Fraser, Lord Strichen.